Disclosure: This post may contain affiliate links.

 - In a large skillet, sauté kale and black beans until the kale has wilted a bit.

-- Soften the corn tortillas to make the pliable.
-To do this, wrap them in a slightly damp cloth or paper towel and microwave them for about 30 seconds, until steaming.
+- Soften the corn tortillas to make them pliable.
+To do this, wrap them in a slightly damp cloth or paper towel and microwave them for about 30 seconds until steaming.
 The steam will soften the tortillas so that they can be rolled without tearing.

-- Place ½ cup green salsa on bottom of an 8x12 baking dish..
-Put about ¼ cup of filling in each tortilla and roll up.
+- Place 1/2 cup green salsa on the bottom of a 9x12 baking dish.
+Put about 1/4 cup of filling in each tortilla and roll up.
 Repeat until all the tortillas are rolled and the filling is gone.

 - Bake for about 45 minutes until the filling is bubbly.